eclab/edisyn/README.md

 ### Per-Synth Specific Notes and Bugs

 Gotchas and important things to know are contained in the <b>About</b> Tab in each synth editor window.
 You should read it before using the editor for that synth.

+### CC Mapping

+If you select *Map CC*, you can map a CC controller to a widget.
+This is done as follows:

+1. Make sure you told Edisyn the correct MIDI device and channel for your controller.
+2. Choose *Map CC*
+3. Edisyn will change the window to say "LEARNING"
+4. Tweak the widget to change its value.
+This informs Edisyn that it's the widget you want to map.
+5. Edisyn will change the window to say "LEARNING parameter[range]" where *parameter* is the name of the parameter the widget is controlling and *range* is the range of the parameter (if any).
+6. Send the CC message from your controller (turn a knob or press a button).
+7. It'd now be a good idea to set your controller to only send CC values within the provided range.
+For example, if *range* was 7, you might set your controller to only send values from 0..6.
+If *range* was 2, you'd set it to send values 0..1.
+And so on.

+Different synthesizer editor panel types can have different collections of CCs.
+And mapped CCs are permanent until you clear all CCs for the synth by choosing *Clear CCs*.

 ## Caveats